ajaypp123/chat-apps/README.md

 # chat-apps
-chat-apps is a basic chat application that enables one on one communication between users.
-It uses gRPC for communication and is built with Golang.
-The application stores the gRPC session in Redis and can be run in a distributed client-server architecture.
+This is a distributed chat application built using Golang and gRPC.
+The application allows multiple clients to connect to multiple servers and exchange messages in real-time.

+The servers use Redis to store client information, allowing clients to connect to any server and maintain their session.
+The application also uses Kafka for Pub/Sub messaging, allowing servers to communicate with each other and route messages to the appropriate client.

+The project includes a proto file defining the gRPC service, as well as server and client implementations.
+The client includes a simple command-line interface for sending and receiving messages.

 # Features
 - One on one chat